American Rescue Plan Act (ARPA)

 Story County and the American Rescue Plan Act

-Story County will receive over $18 Million in total funding from the American Rescue Plan Act of 2021 (also known as ARP; ARPA; Coronavirus State and Local Fiscal Recovery Funds; CSLFRF; and other names).
-These funds provide a substantial infusion of resources to help turn the tide on the pandemic, address its economic fallout and lay the foundation for a strong and equitable recovery.
+Story County is to receive $18.9 million in total funding from the American Rescue Plan Act of 2021 (also known as ARP; ARPA; Coronavirus State and Local Fiscal Recovery Funds; CSLFRF; and other names).
 Funds must be obligated by the end of 2024 and spent by the end of 2026.
 Story County government will receive 50% of the funds in 2021 and the other half in 2022.
 This timeline is set by the Federal government.

 Throughout the pandemic, counties have served on the front lines in our communities.
 We have leveraged essential federal investments to help curtail the virus.
 We have taken many steps to serve our most vulnerable residents, including our seniors, children, unemployed, sick, and front-line workers.